 What Is Gabapentin?

 Gabapentin — in the form of tablets, capsules, and oral solutions — is commonly prescribed to help control different types of seizures, especially for those suffering from epilepsy.
 The medication works by decreasing the brain’s abnormal excitement.
 Besides this, this drug can also be used to relieve pain from shingles.
 It can help alleviate the long-lasting burning sensation, stabbing pain, and aches that usually come from the attacks.
 Gabapentin achieves this by altering the way the body normally senses pain.
-Because of this, gabapentin can be considered a pain medication that falls under the drug category of anticonvulsants.
+Because of this, gabapentin (also called neurontin for anxiety) can be considered a pain medication that also helps with panic attacks, anxiety, and impulse control disorders.
+Gabapentin and neurontin classification falls under the drug category of anticonvulsants.

 How Does Gabapentin Work?

 As an anticonvulsant, the effects of this drug are often associated with the nervous system.
 So, to understand how gabapentin works, we need to understand how the brain works.

 The inhibitory and excitatory activities in our brain are mediated by specific neurotransmitters called glutamate and gamma-aminobutyric acid (GABA).
 Gabapentin then comes into play by signaling GABA receptors to increase inhibitory properties and reduce neural excitation by limiting glutamate activity.
 In doing so, gabapentin can effectively reduce signals for agitation, treat anxiety, diabetic neuropathy, and pain.
 In addition, it can also produce feelings of calmness and relaxation.